microformats/php-mf2/README.md

 ### Classic Microformats Markup

 php-mf2 has some support for parsing classic microformats markup.
-It’s enabled by default, but can be turned off by calling `Mf2\parse($html, $url, false);` or `$parser->parse(false);` if you’re instanciating a parser yourself.
+It’s enabled by default, but can be turned off by calling `Mf2\parse($html, $url, false);` or `$parser->parse(false);` if you’re instantiating a parser yourself.

-In previous versions of php-mf2 you could also add your own class mappings — officially this is no longer supported.

-* If the built in mappings don’t successfully parse some classic microformats markup then raise an issue and we’ll fix it.
+If the built in mappings don’t successfully parse some classic microformats markup, please raise an issue and we’ll fix it.
-* If you *really* need to make one-off changes to the default mappings… It is possible.
-But you have to figure it out for yourself ;)

 ## Security